 Those who are in the Order of Elders are ordained to a lifetime ministry of Service, Word, Sacrament and Order.
-Elders are the generalists of the church as compared to the deacons who specialize in particular forms of ministry.
 They are authorized to preach and teach God’s word, to administer the sacraments of baptism and Holy Communion, and to order the life of the church for mission and ministry.
 As members of the Order of Elders, they make themselves available for appointment by the bishop and serve both within the local church and in settings which extend the ministry of the church.
-Once a seminary education and a rigorous provisional membership process is completed, they become full members of the annual conference.
+Once a seminary education and a rigorous provisional membership process is completed, they can apply to become full members of the annual conference.

 Think you might be feeling the tug of God's call?